 What insurance does Uphold offer?

-Uphold has insurance coverage to cover the loss of cryptocurrencies, such as a security breach or hacking, employee theft, or fraudulent transfer.
+Uphold has insurance coverage for the loss of cryptocurrencies, such as a security breach or hacking, employee theft, or fraudulent transfer.
 This insurance will increase the value of all assets held in our offline storage.

 On the other hand, Uphold’s insurance coverage does not cover losses incurred due to unauthorized access to our account.
-To avoid such problems, we will need to use strong passwords and two-step verification to access our account and authorize withdrawals from our account.
+To avoid such problems, we will need to use strong passwords and two-step verification to access our account and authorize withdrawals.